Aisa Yeh Jahaan: Plot

 The film is set in Mumbai.
-It depicts the relationship between a husband and wife, the ever-growing human detachment with nature and people's attitude towards the physiology of a child's growth which is portrayed in a lighthearted yet satirical fashion.
+It depicts the relationship between a husband and wife, the ever-growing human detachment from nature and people's attitude towards the physiology of a child's growth which is portrayed in a lighthearted yet satirical fashion.
 Rajib works for a multinational company and is far apart in terms of his nature from his wife, Ananya, who is a receptionist at a private firm.
 On the other hand, Kuhi, their three-year-old daughter, and Pakhi, the domestic help of the house, share a relationship based on innocence and pure emotions.
 Pakhi takes good care of Kuhi when Rajib and Ananya are away at work during the day.
 The whole family plans a vacation to their hometown Golaghat in Assam.
 There, Kuhi gets to know Nalia Kai, the helper of the house, who introduces her to a new world – a world of trees, birds, greenery, paddy fields and the environment at large.
 There she realizes the difference between the concrete world of Mumbai and the natural environment of her father's hometown.
 She also fears that one day the people of Mumbai would not have air to breathe, as she learns that we get oxygen from trees.
 This compels her to question the scarcity of trees in Mumbai.